City of Seattle to lift COVID emergency at the end of October

-After more than two-and-a-half years, the city of Seattle will end its COVID-19 emergency proclamation at the end of the month.
+After more than 2½ years, the city of Seattle will end its COVID-19 emergency proclamation at the end of the month.

 Mayor Bruce Harrell announced Tuesday that Seattle will lift its residual COVID emergency order to align with Gov. Jay Inslee’s decision to end the statewide state of emergency on Oct.
 31.